Why RATTLED Verstappen risks throwing title lead away in struggle with returning F1 problem

 This kind of attitude – Verstappen believing he is always in the right and things are better off when he is allowed to say and do as he wishes – is abrasive and uncomfortable to listen to, but has taken him to three world championships already.
 It is unlikely to change and logic dictates there is little reason it should.

-In the past three races alone, he has twice cost himself a glut points by succumbing to his own anger and causing collisions.
-With his team clearly needing to develop the car if he is to be able to match the McLarens’ newfound pace, railing against them throughout the entirety of a grand prix with a plethora of insults and profanities is hardly the kind of motivation that people generally respond well to.
+In the past three races alone, he has twice cost himself a glut of points by causing collisions.
+With his team clearly needing to develop the car if he is to be able to match the McLarens’ new-found pace, raging against them throughout the entirety of a grand prix with a plethora of insults and profanities is hardly the kind of motivation that people generally respond well to.

 In essence, Verstappen is at risk of throwing away the advantage he has in this year’s title race if he continues to reach such extreme levels of frustration and allows it to compromise his driving.

 A 76-point lead is still massive with over half of the season gone.
-If Verstappen can just knuckle down in races where the McLaren is the faster car, avoid errors and collisions, and maximise his own race result, he can comfortably win the championship.
+If Verstappen can just knuckle down in races where the McLaren if the faster car, avoid errors and collisions, and maximise his own result, he can comfortably win the championship.

 If he persists in creating conflict with his colleague and collisions out on circuit, though, he could find himself in real bother sooner rather than later.